Double Dragon II – the Revenge

 Actually getting to the end of the game is a task in itself.
 Double Dragon II is extremely difficult for a number of reasons.
 To fight the true final boss you must beat the game on Supreme Master, the highest difficulty.
 Practice ends after three levels and Warrior stops short of the final encounter.
 I was not thrilled to find that out back in the day either.
 If you can master the timing of the uppercut and flying knee the game is less rough but has its moments.
 You only have three lives and no continues unless you exploit a trick.
 In 2-player B killing the second player earns you an extra life, for a total of seven.
 That’s decent but you’ll still probably fail multiple times because of the forced platforming.

-The back half of the game features numerous bits of platforming that barely function.
+The back half of the game features numerous bits of platforming that are awful.
 With the sluggish controls and slow movement it is entirely possible to lose all of your lives in less than five minutes.
 Stages six and seven in particular are egregiously bad.
 There are disappearing platforms, conveyor belts, and instant death pits that are simply unfair.
 The game can’t decide if it wants to be a brawler or Castlevania.
-While I’ve railed on the difficulty it is manageable, just less than ideal.
+While I have railed on the difficulty it is manageable, just less than ideal.
 It should be noted that the Japanese is better balanced.
 You can continue without a code and play through it on any setting.
 We got the short end of the stick in comparison.
 I will say that as hard as the game can be the ending is worth it.

 In Closing